Tarik-INC/docker-node-android/README.md

 # docker-node-android
-Build first for a personal Gitalb CI/CD solution, this docker image is capable of executing  node based applications together with the possibility of building native Android mobile apps
+Build first for a personal Gitalb CI/CD solution, this docker image is capable of executing node based applications together with the possibility of building native Android mobile apps (Ionic and React Native based projects for example).

 ## Versions:
 - Java **17.0.2**